City Hall » City Departments » Code Enforcement

 - A: Click here to review the How to Get a Building Permit in Lafayette pamphlet.
 Review page 7 of the document, entitled "Exempt from a Building Permit," for work that does not require a building permit.
 For additional questions, please contact the Contra Costa County Building Inspection Department at (925) 299-0263 or lamorinda@dcd.cccounty.us.

-- A: You can find your Assessor’s Parcel Number (APN) in your property tax statement or your preliminary title report.
+You can find your Assessor’s Parcel Number (APN) by searching the property address on the City's Community View map.
+The APN can also be found in your property tax statement or your preliminary title report.
 Can't find it, please contact the planner-on-duty at (925) 284-1976 or via email.

 - A: The City has an ongoing road reconstruction and pavement maintenance program for selected public streets.
 An alphabetical list of street repair projects scheduled over the next five years is available in the 5-Year Capital Improvement Program Streets List.